aakankshaduggal/speech-to-text/README.md

 # speech-to-text
-Using DeepSpeech2 - End -to-End Speech Recognition
+Using DeepSpeech2 - End -to-End Speech Recognition by tensorflow

 ## How to install